RoversX/umami-csv-import-script/README.md

 ## Online Visual Solution — The Easiest Way to Migrate Data

-For the fastest and easiest way to migrate data, I recommend using our **online visual import tool**.
+For the fastest and easiest way to migrate data, I recommend using the **online visual import tool**.
 Simply upload the CSV file exported from Umami Cloud, and the system will automatically handle the data import—no coding required.

 [🤗Hugging Face Space Import Tool](https://huggingface.co/spaces/RoversX/umami_import)